Rafi-hasmud/Aviation/README.md

 The GROUP BY clause groups the flights by the day_of_week column, and the ORDER BY clause orders the results by the day of the week in a specific order.
 The CONVERT and TRY_CONVERT functions are used to convert the arrival_delay and departure_delay columns to integer values.

+- The second query selects the delay cause for flights and counts the number of times each delay cause occurred in the dataset.
+The delay cause is determined by checking the value of specific delay columns for each flight in the Aviation.dbo.Flights table.
+The CASE statement in the subquery evaluates each delay column in turn, and assigns the corresponding delay cause string to the delay_cause column.
+If none of the delay columns have a non-zero value, then the delay_cause value is not assigned.
+The delay_cause and COUNT(*) columns are selected in the outer query, and grouped by delay_cause.
+The resulting table is sorted in descending order by the delay_count column.

 The reason for using these SQL queries is to analyze flight delays in the Aviation.dbo.Flights table, which is important for identifying trends and performance metrics of airlines.